+Additionally, investors may also consider investing in gold through a gold IRA.
+When looking for the best gold IRA companies reviews can be a great way to determine which company is the best fit for you.
 The issuance and governance of fiat currency are dictated by central banks, while blockchain protocols, code, and communities govern cryptocurrencies.
 The distribution of fiat currencies requires intermediaries, while cryptocurrencies rely on distributed, decentralized networks to allow for “trust-free transactions”.
 Fiat is issued by the government and is considered legal tender for financial transitions.

 Cryptocurrency is decentralized, so there is no governing body that controls its value.
 In addition, it is not a legal practice in all countries either.
 For Oriol Caudevilla, director of the board of directors of the Global Impact FinTech Forum (GIFT) and financial technology advisor, the rise of DeFi never meant that fiat currencies lost it to cryptocurrencies, since they have different purposes.
 Let's say you have one million of the imaginary XYZ cryptocurrency out of the billion XYZ that will exist.